 As wealthy Indians move out to leafier suburbs, new ethnic groups are taking their place, including Somalis and, more recently, Afghan Sikhs.

-Opened on Havelock Road in 2003, the Gurdwara Sri Guru Singh Sabha is one of the largest Sikh temples outside India.
+Opened on Havelock Road in 2003 and shown in the photo below, the Gurdwara Sri Guru Singh Sabha is one of the largest Sikh temples outside India.
 Havelock Road is named after Sir Henry Havelock – a British general who distinguished himself in the Afghan and Sikh Wars in the 1830s and 1840s and played a leading role in suppressing the Indian Uprising in 1857–8 – and some campaigners have suggested that the road should be renamed.

-The Southall Big Plan is a five-year programme of improvements due for completion in 2018.
-The programme encompasses a wide range of projects, ranging from upgraded community facilities to the encoragement of better social behaviour but particularly focussing on improvements to Southall’s streets, including the transformation of Southall Broadway in a £6m-project completed in June 2015.
+The Southall Big Plan was a five-year programme of improvements completed in 2018.
+The programme encompassed a wide range of projects, ranging from upgraded community facilities to the encoragement of better social behaviour but particularly focussing on improvements to Southall’s streets, including the transformation of Southall Broadway in a £6m-project completed in June 2015.